azliuu/CSE13s/hw7/DESIGN.md

 create a int shoe_size var
 create a char food var
 ```
-# The main interaction loop I/O
+## The main interaction loop I/O
 This is the main interaction loop that forms the interface for users.
 This will have the ability to read a file from the disk, add customers, delete customers, and save the database back to the file.
+Below is a close translation of the given python example code.
+In reality my program plan differs slightly, instead of having all the logic inside this file, the file will handle mainly user input to use functions that are defined in the `hashtable.h` file.
+There the logic will be implemented for the different hash functions.
 ```
 while True:
     ask the user for a command